twitter/rezolus/README.md

 The rest of the guide assumes you've chosen to install the toolchain via rustup.

+**NOTE:** Rezolus is intended to be built and deployed on Linux systems.

 #### Install the nightly toolchain
 ```bash
 rustup toolchain install nightly